hspereboom/WebFileSystem/README.md

 ### About
-`Zodiaque` is a web-based file server meant for testing purposes; it retrieves attributes and contents of directories and files from a remote fileserver such as `Arachnid`, which serves markup-free metadata.
+`Myriapod` is a web-based file server meant for testing purposes; it retrieves attributes and contents of directories and files from a remote fileserver such as `Arachnid`, which serves markup-free metadata.